searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_SHOPIFY.md

 }
 ```

+> [!NOTE]
-**Note:** Both code blocks above use the `page` config, so make sure that is defined.
+> Both code blocks above use the `page` config, so make sure that is defined.

+> [!WARNING]
-**Warning:** Only use this function on product results, meaning do not use it if you have content tabs with blog articles.
+> Only use this function on product results, meaning do not use it if you have content tabs with blog articles.
 It should also not be run on Autocomplete, as it could result in invalid urls.
 For example: if you are on a collection page for "shoes" and search "shirts", this would format the url as "/collections/shoes" which could result in invalid urls for the results.

 ## Additional Targets (Optional)